spotahome/service-level-operator/Readme.md

 service_level_slo_objective_ratio{service_level="awesome-service",slo="9999_http_request_lt_500"} 0.9998999999999999
 ```

+Like is seen in the above output the operator generates 3 metrics:

+- `service_level_slo_error_ratio_total`: The _downtime/error_ ratio of the service.
+- `service_level_slo_full_ratio_total`: The total ratio if the service, in other words what would be the ratio if the service would be 100% correct all the time.
+- `service_level_slo_objective_ratio`: The objective of the SLO in ratio.

 Every metric is based on ratios (0-1).

 With this metrics we can build availability graphs based on % and error budget burns.

-**Is important to note that like every metrics this is not exact and is a aproximation**
+**Is important to note that like every metrics this is not exact and is a aproximation (good one but an approximation after all)**

 ## Querie examples